ctrimble/combinatorics/README.md

         CombMathUtils utils = factory.getMathUtils();

-        // the math utils operate on ranks of the domain, not the actual domain. int[] domainRanks = factory.createMultiset(rank, domain).getRankArray();
+        // the math utils operate on ranks of the domain, not the actual domain. int[] domainRanks = factory.createMultiset(k, domain).getRankArray();

-        // the number of combinations of length 6 int combinationCount = utils.c(rank, domainRanks);
+        // the number of combinations of length k int combinationCount = utils.c(k, domainRanks);

-        // the number of permutations of length 6 int permutationCount = utils.p(rank, domainRanks);
+        // the number of permutations of length k int permutationCount = utils.p(k, domainRanks);

 ### Iterating Combinations and Permutations

   Combinations and Permutations in this package are represented by the Combinatoric interface.
-This interface extends from java.util.List and adds methods to get the rank and domain for the collection.
+This interface extends from java.util.List and adds methods to get the length and domain for the collection.
   It also adds access to a long size, since combinations and permutations are often larger than an int can represent.
 Here is an example of iterating all combinations and permutations of length 6 for the set {1,1,1,2,2,2,3,3,4}: